 Which brings us to the Islamic tradition of using the right hand for eating, and the left hand for, well, everything else.

-Commercially produced toilet paper wasn't widely circulated until 1857, and Morocco happens to be one of the destinations where "traditional" methods are still being used.
+Commercially produced toilet paper wasn't widely circulated until 1857, and in some parts of Morocco "traditional" methods are still being used.
 Not only is it offensive to use the left hand to eat, or to greet someone, but adopting the 'right hand left hand' rule is another way of avoiding infections.

 Drinking water directly from a tap in Morocco isn't a good idea.

 However, the Moroccan authorities are concerned about the pollution caused by plastic from bottled water, and many hotels have filtered water for guests which is considered safe to drink.
 They have detailed information on the filtration method, and this water is usually free.

 Heat can affect you quickly in Morocco, so it's important to stay hydrated; particularly if you are traveling in desert areas or you're hiking in the Atlas mountains.
 Don't forget to also cover up to avoid becoming a lobster.

 Henna tattoos are popular in many countries including Morocco and unfortunately, black henna has a presence in the country.
 While that mandala may look great, it will also be a permanent reminder of your Moroccan holiday with the pigment ingredients causing severe skin burns.